tesselslate/waywall/README.md

 waywall bundles a version of the [Terminus Font](https://terminus-font.sourceforge.net/), which is licensed under the Open Font License.
 See `include/util/font.h` for more information.

+waywall bundles a patched version of [GLFW](https://github.com/glfw/glfw) *if built with the included building script*, GLFW is licensed under the ZLib License.
+See `/usr/share/doc/waywall/glfw-LICENSE.md` & `usr/share/doc/waywall/glfw-MAINTAINERS.md` for more information.